 On successful completion of this module you should be able to:

-1. Distinguish stages of the data analytics workflow
+• Distinguish stages of the data analytics workflow,

-2. Categorize data analysis and visualisation techniques with respect to data analytics stages
+• Categorize data analysis and visualisation techniques with respect to data analytics stages,

-3. Plan data analytics workflow based on the available data and formulated requirements
+• Plan data analytics workflow based on the available data and formulated requirements,

-4. Set up algorithms for discovery of new information from the large data sets
+• Set up algorithms for discovery of new information from the large data sets,

 Aim

-The aim of this module is to introduce you to machine learning algorithms, with particular emphasis on supervised learning and deep learning, suitable for real life problems concerning relevant industrial applications from aerospace, manufacturing or transports.
+The aim of this module is to introduce the students to advanced deep learning algorithms, architectures, and development platforms, with particular emphasis on the computer vision domain for perception, reasoning, and prediction of real-world objects, suitable for real life problems concerning relevant industrial applications from aerospace, manufacturing or transports.

 Syllabus

-• Deep learning applications: object detection, identification, classification, tracking, prediction
+• Deep learning applications in computer vision including object detection, identification, classification, segmentation, tracking, and prediction, etc.

-• Tensorflow practical sessions on Artificial, Convolutional and Recurrent Neural Networks.
+• Tensorflow/Pytorch/Matlab practical sessions on Artificial, Convolutional, and Recurrent Neural Networks.

 Intended learning outcomes